Ringo Starr addresses "terrible rumours" that John Lennon doesn't sing on The Beatles’ ‘Now and Then’

 Starr previously said that he thought the project was “beautiful” and admitted that working on the single was “like having John Lennon back”.

-In a recent interview with AARP, however, Starr took a moment to dispel rumours about the song’s creation.
+In a recent interview with AARP, Starr took a moment to dispel rumours about the song’s creation.
 “There were terrible rumours that it’s not John, it’s AI, whatever bullshi t people said,” he said.
 “Paul and I would not have done that.
 It’s a beautiful song and a nice way to finally close that door.”

 The musician reaffirmed previous comments he made to Variety.
 “It’s not down to AI,” he said.
 “It’s not like we’re pretending anything.
-That is actually John’s voice, Paul’s voice and bass playing, George [Harrison] on rhythm guitar and me on drums.
+That is actually John’s voice, Paul’s voice and bass playing, George [Harrison] on rhythm guitar and me on drums.”

 The Beatles have since topped the charts with ‘Now And Then’, an honour which arrived six decades after they secured their first Number One.